 - Treatment begins after a successful alcohol detox.

-Treatment can occur in a variety of settings, and treatment plans can include more than one treatment setting.
-Common settings included in substance abuse treatment include:12
+Treatment can occur in a variety of settings, and treatment plans can include more than one treatment type.
+Common substance abuse treatment settings include:12

 - Medical detox.
 Medically monitored withdrawal from substances.

 - Inpatient treatment.
 Medically monitored services in a facility or hospital where rehabilitation starts.
 This usually occurs after detox.

 - Outpatient treatment.
 Occurs at a separate location and the person lives and sleeps in their own home.